cssnr/virustotal-action/README.md

 - [Support](#Support)
 - [Contributing](#Contributing)

-This action will submit file globs or release assets to the VirusTotal API for scanning.
+Submit file globs or release assets to the VirusTotal API for scanning.

 On release events the [Release Notes](#Release-Notes) will optionally be updated with links to the scan results.